haacked/NugetSignChecker/README.md

 # Nuget Sign Checker

 Scrapes the nuget.org [package stats page](https://www.nuget.org/stats/packages)
-to get a list of the top 20 community packages and then checks each one to see if it has an author signature or not.
+to get a list of the top 100 community packages and then downloads each one to check if the package has an author signature or not.

 ## Caveats

-The code doesn't just take the top 20 listed packages.
-It tries to take twenty unique packages.
-For example, there are around eight different xunit.* packages in the top 100 packages.
-That's stacking the game a bit, no?
+The code doesn't test all one hundred of the top packages.
+Instead, it tries to group packages by prefix and then picks the first one from each group.
+The reason for this behavior is that there are groups of packages that are related to each other and often installed together.
+For example, there are around eight different xunit.* packages.
+If one is signed, the rest are likely assigned.
+And most of these packages are installed as a group.
+I wanted to look at unique groups of packages.

 So when there are multiple packages with the same prefix, this code just grabs the first one of that group and ignores the rest.
 It's not perfect, but it's